robolab-pavia/slr-kit/slrkit_projects.md

 * `id`: a progressive identification number;
 * `term`: the name of the journal;
 * `label`: the label added by `FAWOC` to the journal.
 This field is left blank by the `extract` sub-command;
-* `count`: the number of papers pubblished in the journal.
+* `count`: the number of papers published in the journal.

 `FAWOC` will move the count field in the `fawoc_data.tsv` file.